hajjbbee/Pollinate-HE-Curriculum/replit.md

 ### Other Third-Party Integrations
 - **Stripe**: For subscription billing (Stripe Checkout and webhooks).
 - **Eventbrite API**: For real-time local event discovery.

+### Deferred Integrations
+- **Email (Resend/SendGrid)**: Weekly summary emails are planned but integration was dismissed during initial setup.
+Will need to configure Resend connector or manually add API keys as secrets for future email functionality (Sunday night summaries with mastery stats, photos, and next week preview).